sellmair/dokka/plugins/developer_guide.md

 ## Building sample plugin

 In order to load a plugin into dokka, your class must extend `DokkaPlugin` class.
-All instances are automatically loaded during dokka setup using `ServiceLoader`.
+All instances are automatically loaded during dokka setup using `java.util.ServiceLoader`.

-In order to extend core functionality, dokka provides a set of entry points, for which user can create their own implementations.
-They must be delegated using `DokkaPlugin.extending(isFallback: Boolean = false, definition: ExtendingDSL.() -> Extension<T>)` function, that returns a delegate `ExtensionProvider` with supplied definition.
+Dokka provides a set of entry points, for which user can create their own implementations.
+They must be delegated using `DokkaPlugin.extending(isFallback: Boolean = false, definition: ExtendingDSL.() -> Extension<T>)` function,that returns a delegate `ExtensionProvider` with supplied definition.

 The function receives optional `isFallback` parameter that determines whether the provided implementation can be overriden by other plugin.

 To create a definition, you can use one of two infix functions`with(T)` or `providing( (DokkaContext) -> T)` where `T` is the type of an extended endpoint.
 You can also use infix functions:
 * `applyIf( () -> Boolean )` to add additional condition whether or not the extension should be used
-* `order((OrderDsl.() -> Unit))` to determine if your extension must be created before or after another particular extension
+* `order((OrderDsl.() -> Unit))` to determine if your extension should be used before or after another particular extension for the same endpoint

 Following sample provides custom translator object as a `DokkaCore.sourceToDocumentableTranslator`